-Activity logs · Cloudflare for Teams documentation
+Activity logs

 - Select the service you want to export your Gateway logs to.

-- Next, follow the service-specific instructions on the Teams UI to validate your destination.
+- Next, follow the service-specific instructions on the Zero Trust UI to validate your destination.

 The setup of your logpush integration is now complete.
 Logpush will send updated logs every five minutes to your selected destination.